ultrageopro/ssp/README.md

 After setting up the application in `config.toml`:

 1. Deploy the application somewhere.
 For example, I would recommend using [fly.io](https://fly.io)
-   1. Create an account and install `flyclt`.
+   1. Create an account and install `flyctl`.
    2. Log in to your account using `fly auth login` and launch the application (from the main directory) with `fly launch`.
    3. After a successful launch, the webhook will be listening at the address `https://example.fly.io/webhook`.
 The domain will be provided in the console output after a successful launch.